Signs of Mold Growth Caused by Flashing Failures

 Key Takeaways

-• Recurring mold in the same location is a strong indicator of hidden water intrusion.
+- Recurring mold in the same location, especially after rain, is a strong sign of hidden exterior water intrusion.